osilander/bacterial-genomics-intro/ngs-qc/index.rst

 .. code-block:: bash

     # install filtlong using conda (it is in the bioconda channel)
+    # I'll let you do this on your own

     # what does filtlong do
     filtlong --help